High-Performance Synchronization for Shared-Memory Parallel Programs

 - and Chen Ding

 - early work with John M. Mellor-Crummey

-- Maged Michael (Now at IBM's T.J.
-Watson Research Center)
+- Maged Michael (Long at IBM's T.J.
+Watson Research Center; now at Facebook)

 - Bob Wisniewski (Advised by Chris Brown; now at Intel)